Sourish-02/Computer-Vision-Project/README.md

 The track focuses on building a strong foundation in deep learning and modern computer vision, progressing from neural networks and convolutional architectures to transfer learning, object detection, tracking, and advanced visual intelligence systems.

-The repository contains weekly theory notes, implementation notebooks, experimental reports, competition submissions, and performance analyses completed during the program.
+The repository contains weekly implementation notebooks, experimental reports, competition submissions, and performance analyses completed during the program.

 ---